CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Event_Handler/Advanced/README.md

-# Handle and raise .Net events in Delphi (Advanced)
+### Handle and raise .Net events in Delphi (Advanced)
-This demo shows how to raise .Net events and handle these events from Delphi using the .Net Runtime Library for Delphi.

-This demo shows how to raise .Net events and handle these events from Delphi using the .Net Runtime Library for Delphi.
-The demo shows you how to declare an event named OnStateChangeEvent.
-The event is associated with the TClrEventHandler delegate and raised in a stdcall method named StateChangeEventHandler.
+This sample shows how to raise .Net events and handle these events from Delphi using the [.Net Runtime Library for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibrary4Delphi.aspx).
+The sample shows how to declare an event _OnStateChangeEvent_.
+The event is associated with the **TClrEventHandler** delegate and raised in a _stdcall_ event handler method named **StateChangeEventHandler**.